NexisOS/NexisOS/README.md

 enable = true
 ```

-### Declarative File Management (`files`)
+### Declarative File Management
-Like Nix’s `writeText` or `environment.etc`, NexisPM allows declarative creation and tracking of files (configs, dotfiles, system files).
-Files are stored in `/nexis-store` with hash-based paths and symlinked into place, ensuring immutability and reproducibility.
+Like Nix’s `writeText` or `environment.etc`, NexisPM allows declarative
+creation and tracking of files (configs, dotfiles, system files).
+Files are
+stored in `/nexis-store` with hash-based paths and symlinked into place,
+ensuring immutability and reproducibility.

 ```toml
 [[files]]